- If under 16, is the patient Gillick competent?

 - The sexual partner is known to the police or child protection as having abusive relationships with children or young people.

 Relevant guidance: GMC, 0-18 years, guidance for all doctors (2007)

-This guidance was correct at publication 27/05/2019.
-It is intended as general guidance for members only.
+This page was correct at publication on 27/05/2019.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.